glutonium404/UniversityNotes/docs/Math/Limit.md

 y = f(x) = \dfrac{sin(x)}{x}
 $$

-Looking at it, you can realize that $f(x)$ is a discontinuous function cause when $x = 0$ , $y = \infty$.
+Looking at it, you can realize that $f(x)$ is a discontinuous function cause when $x = 0$ , $y = undefined$.
 So the function breaks when $x$ becomes 0 and we are unable to find a definite value of $y$ here.
 But let's just look at the graph of the function for a moment,

 ![[Pasted image 20250218174604.png]]